-One of the topics was “duck, duck, goose” which was looking at how barbequed duck kind of evolved—initially they actually ate barbequed goose.
-They don’t actually eat barbecued duck which is interesting because everyone is sort of used to the barbequed duck as Hong Kong food, right?
+One of the topics was “duck, duck, goose” which was looking at how barbecued duck kind of evolved—initially they actually ate barbecued goose.
+They don’t actually eat barbecued duck which is interesting because everyone is sort of used to the barbecued duck as Hong Kong food, right?
 The reason they switched is because duck is more accessible here, so that was really cool to learn about.

 Can you talk about some of the work you produced in this class?

 We were doing a VR video—it was a really broad topic talking about immigration stories and networks between Vancouver and Kaiping.
 A lot of the students had ancestral connections to the land so they actually got to meet family they’ve never met before and reconnect with their roots and figure out their heritage.
 That was really, really awesome to see and some people documented that.